Key Takeaways

 Related reading

-To navigate the heightened government scrutiny, organizations can start with the foundational principles outlined in AI governance playbook – Part 1.
+To navigate increasing government scrutiny, many organizations turn to the comprehensive strategies outlined in the AI governance playbook.